-The seasonal pattern of smolt out-migration was characterized as starting in Mid-April, peaking in May, and ending in mid-June and this was consistent with timing in 2009 and 2010 (Figure 3.9).
-Out-migration timing before 2009 is not summarized due to incomplete enumeration resulting from tidal backwatering and loss of trap efficiency and early cessation of trapping (see Section 3.11 Hypothesis testing).
+The seasonal pattern of smolt out-migration was characterized as starting in Mid-April, peaking in May, and ending in mid to late June (Figure 3.14).
+Timing has been consistent since the establishment of the current trapping location and duration in 2009 (Figure 3.14).
+Out-migration timing before 2009 is not summarized due to tidal backwatering, loss of trap efficiency and early cessation of trapping (see Section 3.11 Hypothesis testing).

+In total, 9,740 wild coho smolts were captured.
+Including estimates for those days where catch was lost or traps were disabled (n=2), the total coho smolt captures for the 2012 out-migration was 9,878.
+Figure 3.15 clearly illustrates out-migration catch prior to 2009 was incomplete due to tidal backwatering and loss of trap efficiency resulting in early cessation of trapping (see Section 3.11 Hypothesis testing).

-In total, 5,344 wild coho smolts were captured.
-In addition, a further 170 (3.2%) coho smolt captures were estimated for the 4 days of lost catch (Table 3.1).
-This results in a total estimated out-migrant catch of 5,514 coho smolts (Figure 3.10).
-In total, 3,247 marks were applied to the catch and 930 of these were recaptured.
-This resulted in a mean trap efficiency of 28.6%, which was the highest to date.
-The mean annual trap efficiency (n=12) from 1999 to 2010 has been 12.4% (range 4.1 - 18.9%).
-Two mark - recapture periods (4 March - 24 May and 25 May - 14 June) were completed and recapture rates were consistent for the early (29.5%) and late (25.0%) trapping periods.
-The respective pooled Peterson estimator results in a coho smolt out-migration estimate of 19,240 (95% confidence interval: 18,062 to 20,540; Figure 3.11)
+In total, 3,958 marks were applied to the catch and 1,027 of these were recaptured.
+This resulted in a mean trap efficiency of 25.9% compared to 28.6% the previous year.
+Previously, mean annual trap efficiency (n=12; 1999 - 2010) was 12.4% (range 4.1 - 18.9%).
+The pooled Peterson estimator results in a coho smolt out-migration estimate of 38,046 (95% confidence interval: 35,824 to 40,484; Figure 3.16)

-Prior to 2008, before the smolt trapping location was moved upstream to the current location, the linear trend line for the previous five years (2003-2007) suggested a significant decline in coho smolt production for the South Alouette River was occurring (Figure 3.11).
+Prior to 2008, before the smolt trapping location was moved upstream to the current location, the linear trend line for the previous five years (2003-2007) suggested a significant decline in coho smolt production for the South Alouette River was occurring (Figure 3.16).
 However, it was suspected that much of the decline was due to early tidal backwatering effects on trap efficiency.
 In 2008, the trap was moved upstream, out of the tidal influence and this resulted in the expected improvements to trap efficiency thus confirming the loss of trap efficiency and resulting enumeration bias at the 216th St location.
 However, it was discovered that smolt out-migration was longer in duration than previously thought.
 In 2009 the trapping duration was extended almost two weeks to June 14.
-Since 2009, estimated coho smolt production has met or exceeded the 15,000 to 20,000 smolt range (Figure 3.11).
-Hatchery reared coho fry releases do not account for the differences in annual coho smolt production between the years 2008 and 2010 (Table 2.1).
+The four years 2009 to 2012 represent four of the five years that coho smolt production has exceeded 19,000 smolts since 1998 (Figure 3.16).

-The mean length and weight of emigrating, wild reared, coho smolts in 2011 was 104.6 mm (range 65 - 195 mm, n=2,642) and 12.5 g (range 4.1 - 108.0 g, n=2,601), respectively.
-Mean smolts size (fork length) has been trending downward since 2007 and the 2011 mean fork length represents the second smallest mean size on record (Figure 3.12).
+The mean length and weight of emigrating, wild reared, coho smolts in 2012 was 99.6 mm (range 73 - 144 mm, n=3,035) and 11.2 g (range 4.3 - 32.3 g, n=3,016), respectively.
+Mean smolts size (fork length) has been trending downward since 2007 and the 2012 mean fork length represents the smallest mean size on record (Figure 3.17).
 Smolt growth is often density-dependent and a relatively large out-migrant population would be expected to be relatively smaller.

-Figure 3.9.
-Daily coho smolt catch for the South Alouette River, 2011.
+Figure 3.14.
+Daily coho smolt catch for the South Alouette River, 2012.